 We are building best practices and lessons learned from existing Information Sharing and Analysis Centers and other information sharing organizations.
-We have developed a voluntary consensus standards development process that leverages industry, government, and academic expertise through public working groups.
+We are developing a voluntary consensus standards development process that leverages industry, government, and academic expertise through working groups.
 We are also advising organizations on the creation and operation of ISAOs.
 In addition, the Standards Organization will collect and publish metrics reflecting the effectiveness of cybersecurity information sharing.

 Why are ISAOs needed?

-The establishment of ISAOs allows communities of interest to share cyber threat information with each other on a voluntary basis, resulting in an effective ISAO Ecosystem.
+The establishment of ISAOs allows communities of interest to share cyber threat information with each other on a voluntary basis.
 ISAOs may also, if they choose, participate in existing federal cybersecurity information sharing programs, providing access to near-real-time cyber threat indicators.
 The goal is to create deeper and broader networks of information sharing nationally that foster the development and adoption of automated mechanisms for the sharing of information to elevate the security of the Nation.

 In an effort to grow the ISAO community, the ISAO SO has been working to develop key strategic partnerships.
 We’re pleased to announce InfraGard as the first of these relationships.